 Ions flow in these systems as a complex function of time because they are driven by migration in the electric field, diffusion in a concentration field, fluid flow in a pressure field, and sometimes heat flow in a temperature field.
 These fields occur in devices.
 Devices hardly ever function without power supplied from power supplies.
 Devices nearly always involve the flow of charges (ions, holes, or electrons) through a complex fluid, like ionic liquids or electrolyte solutions or semiconductors.
-Living systems, like electrochemical systems and semiconductors, can often form devices in the engineering sense of the word.
-(Eisenberg 2012, 2003).
+Living systems, like electrochemical systems and semiconductors, can often form devices in the engineering sense of the word (Eisenberg 2012, 2003).
 Devices have inputs at one location, outputs at another, and usually use power supplied at still different locations.
+Analysis requires models that have spatially inhomogeneous boundary conditions and flows.
+Devices do not exist in the thermodynamic limit of classical statistical mechanics and molecular dynamics.